ckc1230/prawn-lightning-talk/README.md

 > gem 'prawn-rails'

 ## Enable PDF Response
-create a Mime Type in config/initializers/mime_types
+2. Create a Mime Type in config/initializers/mime_types
 > Mime::Type.register "application/pdf", :pdf

 * A Mime type (or media type) is a two-part identifier for file formats and format contents